WWsiyang/CodeWords-1/W2/readme.md

 ![Image of Fistmeet](https://github.com/Raymondvonz/CodeWords/blob/master/W2/firstmeet.gif)

 In this week. we also dive divided up the first part of House of Leaves between the 6 groups.
 The cutenesses of the Animal Crossing totally gets me and i decided to join the [*Wholesome Animal Crossing*](https://docs.google.com/presentation/d/1c1KexKLj99n7Z-FLky9NW8Zqkgk1uo2tdibFXJoCwYc/edit#slide=id.g8e5186eb0c_21_0) team.
-We tested out the recording function and can't wait to creat horror settings
+We tested out the recording function and can't wait to creat horror settings.

 Upon our group's first virtual meetup, we had already been faced with a problem.
 We discovered that as more and more people joined an island, it became more difficult for the server to hold the connection, resulting in all visitors to be thrown off of the island.

 Another factor that we also had to keep in mind, was that the Nintendo Switch allows for up to thirty seconds of video recording for each take.
 Considering the time needed to select a character's movement or action, we occasionally found it difficult to fit a lot of one sequence into one take, causing delays and careful consideration with timing.